jhallen/exorsim/doc/edos.md

 Tracks 1 - 4 hold the EDOS executive in S19 format.
 The PROM is hard-coded to load 78 sectors from tracks 1 - 3, but EDOS-II is larger than this- 89 sectors.
-During the load, there is an S1 record that overwrites the file size to 0x83 (it is written to address 0x04).. this would go into track 5, but the load stops when the S9 record is encountered.
+During the load, there is an S1 record that overwrites the file size to 0x68 (it is written to address 0x04).

-Tracks 5 - 76 is the normal files area, each file referred to by a directory entry.
+Tracks 5 - 76 is the space for file data.
+It is broken in to two parts: allocated space followed by free space.
+When you create a new file, it is written to the beginning of the free space.

+Files can not be directly deleted.
+Instead, you mark them for deletion by using the "ATTR,filename,80" command.
+Then you use the PURGE command to delete the names from the directory and delete the gaps in the allocated space.